-Belt out karaoke classics
+Belt your heart out

-The Duke of Tokyo karaoke bar is legendary in Amsterdam, and best of all, you can hire a private booth for you to serenade your friends without fear of strangers cringing on the sidelines.
+The Duke of Tokyo karaoke bar is legendary in Amsterdam, and best of all, you can hire a private booth to serenade your friends without fear of strangers cringing on the sidelines.
 Taking inspiration from the backstreets of Tokyo, this bar is fully equipped with zingy cocktails, sake and spirits to keep you singing all night long.
 Booths hold 4 to 25 people, so if you wannabe the Spice Girls or sing butter than BTS, there's plenty of space to rock out.